OpenC2-org/openc2-davaya/pub-jaen/jaen/examples/README.md

-and three JSON-based message formats.  **API** values are the structured data objects used by a program, e.g., Dictionary and List values for Python applications, Map/WeakMap and Array values for Javascript applications, or Hash and Array values for Ruby applications.  **Message** values are data objects that have been serialized for transmission between applications or for storage.
+and three JSON-based message formats.  **API** values are the structured data objects used by a program, e.g., Dictionary and List values for Python applications, Map/WeakMap and Array values for Javascript applications, or Hash and Array values for Ruby applications.  **Message** values are data objects that have been serialized (encoded) for transmission between applications or for storage.
 The current examples use JSON serializations, but XML and binary serializations are also possible.
 These messages are encoding alternatives derived from the same abstract syntax; they are not alternative syntax specifications requiring separate development and maintenance.

-**API-JSON:** Structured data object as used by a Python application, and the JSON serialization of that unencoded object as produced by `json.dump`.
-Python literal notation is similar but not identical to JSON, so the JSON examples shown here may need to be slightly edited for use as Python literals.
+**API and JSON-verbose:** Structured data object as used by a Python application, and the direct JSON serialization of that object as produced by `json.dump`.
+Python literal notation is similar but not identical to JSON, so the JSON examples shown here would need to be slightly edited for use as Python literals if they contain boolean or null values.

-**API Flat:** Some developers may find it more convenient to work with flattened data values, that is single dictionaries containing only primitive data values instead of dictionaries containing nested complex data.
+**API Flat:** Some developers may find it more convenient to work with flattened data values, e.g. a dictionary containing only primitive data values instead of a dictionary containing nested complex data.
-The JAEN package includes utility routines `flatten` and `fluff` to convert between structured and flat Python API values.
-These utilities are unrelated to JAEN encoding and work with any Python structure composed of dictionaries and lists.
+The JAEN package includes routines `flatten` and `fluff` to convert between structured and flat Python API values.

 **JSON-concise:** A message format shown primarily to illustrate how positional encoding eliminates the need to transmit dictionary keys with every message.
 This format produces messages intermediate